© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 New Bridge over River Windrush is a scheduled monument protected by Historic England under reference 1003441.
 View the official record →

-New Bridge over the River Windrush is a stone arch bridge located in Gloucestershire, dating from the seventeenth century.
+New Bridge over the River Windrush is a stone arch bridge located in Gloucestershire that dates from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003441.

 New Bridge over River Windrush is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003441.